 Bohannon banks long, late 3, No. 24 Iowa beats Indiana 80-77

-INDIANAPOLIS (AP) Iowa guard Jordan Bohannon couldn't recall how many times he tried a long, game-winning 3 in his backyard.
+INDIANAPOLIS – Iowa guard Jordan Bohannon couldn’t recall how many times he tried a long, game-winning 3 in his backyard.
 Or how many times the shots went in.

 No matter.
 Because when it came to the real thing, he made it.